 - Comprehensive course manual (also available separately and designed for self-study)

-- 2-months post course email and telephone support
+- Two-months post course support

 Know how to build a property asset cash flow, analyse geared, and un-geared IRRs.

 Part A (morning)